Nyerguds/MobiusMapEditor/README.md

 * The damaged state of buildings is now shown at strength values of 128 and below, rather than only below that value.
 * Damaged states now work correctly on all buildings, with a vastly simpler and more general internal logic.
 * Using the mouse wheel will now change the strength of objects in increments of 4.
-* IQ of all Houses in Red Alert now defaults to 0.
+* IQ of all Houses in RA now defaults to 0.
 * Fixed gunboat facing and damage states logic.
 * Fixed bug causing bad refresh when previewing the placement of a single cell selected from a template with an empty top right corner cell.
 * The "clear1" tile is now explicitly shown in the tiles list.